Radon transformation on reductive symmetric spaces: support theorems: Support theorem for the horospherical transform

-The second statement of the proposition now follows since the right-hand side of (\ref{Ft eq estimate of |u_j psi_k-u_j psi_k'|}) converges to $0$ if $k\to k'$ by the uniform continuity of the functions $v\psi$ and the boundedness of the functions $c_{u_{j}, v}: K \to \C$. \end{proof}
+The second statement of the proposition now follows since the right-hand side of (\ref{Ft eq estimate of |u_j psi_k-u_j psi_k'|}) converges to $0$ if $k\to k'$ by the uniform continuity of the functions $w\psi$ and the continuity of the functions $c_{u_{j}, w}$. \end{proof}